ACCA-LW (GLO)- Corporate and Business Law

-Corporate And Business Law (CL, previously known as F4) (Global) develops knowledge and skills in the understanding of the general legal framework within which international business takes place, and of specific legal areas relating to business, recognising the need to seek further specialist legal advice where necessary.
+LW-Corporate And Business Law (Global) develops knowledge and skills in the understanding of the general legal framework within which international business takes place, and of specific legal areas relating to business, recognizing the need to seek further specialist legal advice where necessary.

 On successful completion of this paper candidates should be able to:

-- Recognise different types of international business forms.
+- Recognize different types of international business forms.

-- Distinguish between the alternative forms and constitutions of business organisations.
+- Distinguish between the alternative forms and constitutions of business organizations.

-- Recognise and compare types of capital and the financing of companies.
+- Recognize and compare types of capital and the financing of companies.

 - Describe and explain how companies are managed, administered and regulated.

-- Recognise the legal implications relating to insolvency law.
+- Recognize the legal implications relating to insolvency law.

 - Demonstrate an understanding of corporate fraudulent and criminal behavior.